Winter Moth

 Common Symptoms

-Early detection of Winter Moth is difficult, as the first instar larvae begin feeding while the pre-formed leaf is still in the bud.
+Early detection of WM is difficult, as the first instar larvae begin feeding while the pre-formed leaf is still in the bud.
 The first symptoms will be visible only after buds break and leaves unfurl, revealing small feeding holes in the leaves; at this point, the larvae are still generally too small to be seen.
 Over the early weeks of the spring, the feeding damage on the leaf will become more obvious and the caterpillars can grow to a visible size.
-The caterpillars may also be seen descending from the canopy on silken threads.
-Extensive populations of Winter Moth can cause severe defoliation of the tree.
+The WM caterpillars may also be seen descending from the canopy on silken threads.
+Extensive populations of WM can cause severe defoliation of the tree.

-When using ACE-jet it is best to treat in early spring, before buds break, when Winter Moth outbreaks are expected.
+When using ACE-jet it is best to treat in early spring, before buds break, when WM outbreaks are expected.
 Alternatively, treat when leaf injury first appears, or when caterpillars are first observed.
-One application is sufficient to control Winter Moth.
+One application is sufficient to control WM.
 ACE-jet remains active to protect the tree canopy for approximately 3 to 5 weeks.

-If you decide to treat with an injection of TREE-äge or G4, which can control Winter Moth for up to two years.
+If you decide to treat with an injection of TREE-äge G4 or R10, which can control WM for up to two years.
 TREE-äge can be injected as long as the soil temperature is above 40 degrees F and below 90 degrees F.

 ACE-jet trunk injection in the spring will act very quickly and caterpillars will die rapidly.
 Monitor trees annually to determine the need for a repeat treatment.